2023 Creator Economy Statistics: Everything You Need To Know

 (Fortune, Adobe, YPulse)

 Gen Z content often trends on TikTok, giving the impression that they are boosting the creator economy.
-Still, millennials form the backbone of the Creator Economy.
+Still, millennials form the backbone of the creator economy.

 The report defines a creator as somebody who shares creative work online at least once a month to expand their social media presence.
 It distinguishes creators from influencers, who are characterized as having more than 5,000 followers and can earn money from their content.